Zweih/qp/README.md

 ## features

-- list installed packages with date/timestamps, dependencies, provisions, requirements, size on disk, conflicts, and version
+- list installed packages with date/timestamps, dependencies, provisions, requirements, size on disk, conflicts, architecture, and version
 - filter by explicitly installed packages
 - filter by packages installed as dependencies
 - filter by packages required by specified packages